Definitions of key terms

 Impairment: occurs when the use of a junior water right (one that came later in time) takes water away from a senior right.
 That junior right can be a well that impacts a senior well, or a senior private right to surface water, or a senior instream flow right set by rule.

-- Instream flows are regulatory flows adopted by Dept. of Ecology administrative rule under the Minimum Flows Act.
-Ecology has only adopted 21 instream flow rules.
-Most of the state—not all of which are adequate to protect and preserve fish, wildlife and recreation.
+- Ecology has only adopted 21 instream flow rules, not all of which are adequate to protect and preserve fish, wildlife and recreation.

 - The priority date is the date the instream flow rule was adopted—so they are junior to most water rights in an area.
 Over two-thirds of Washington’s rivers are without instream flow protection, and some existing rules are inadequate because hydrologic continuity is not factored into the rule.